Sneed accounts for 4 TDs; Montana tops Sac State 41-34

-MISSOULA, Mont. — Montana combined a new play with its new quarterback to push past talented Sacramento State 41-34 Saturday.

-Junior Dalton Sneed ran for 206 yards and three touchdowns and then threw a go-ahead scoring pass to Matt Rensvold to lift the Grizzlies in the Big Sky Conference opener for both teams.
+MISSOULA, Mont. — Dalton Sneed ran for 206 yards and three touchdowns and threw a go-ahead scoring pass to Matt Rensvold to lead Montana past Sacramento State 41-34 on Saturday.

-“That read, quick-pitch, quarterback play?
-‘Rosie’ invented that right here in Missoula,” Montana coach Bobby Hauck said.

-“I don’t want to take credit on that,” Sneed added, after racking up the eighth-best rushing total in Grizzly history.
-“Because every person in this room could have run through the holes I ran through today.
-It shows the growth of a young offensive line that’s progressively gotten better.”

-The Grizzlies’ 200th win in Washington-Grizzly Stadium history came after Sac State (2-2, 1-1) bolted to a 28-17 behind three rushing touchdowns from tailback Elijah Dotson.
+The Grizzlies’ 200th win in Washington-Grizzly Stadium history came after Sac State (2-2, 1-2) bolted to a 28-17 lead behind three rushing touchdowns from Elijah Dotson.

 Thomson threw for 259 yards for Sac State.
-Devon Medeiros added a pair of field goals for the Hornets, including a 30-yarder with 11 seconds left.
+Devon Medeiros added two field goals for the Hornets, including a 30-yarder with 11 seconds left.
 Montana recovered the ensuing onside kick to seal the outcome.

-“What a great football game,” Hauck said.
-“Sac State is the best team we’ve played this year, and I don’t think it’s close.
-When they got that 10-point lead we were up against it.
-I’m starting to like this team’s resilience and ability to fight back.”

-Medeiros’ first field goal came after the Hornets drove to Montana’s 5-yard-line early in the fourth quarter and then false-started on fourth-and-goal at the 1.
-Sac State settled for three, tying the game at 31-all.

 Ratliff had 107 receiving yards on three catches for Sac State.